Cryst4L/Daydream/README.md

 cmake ..
 make
 ```
-Enjoy !

 Copyright
 ----------
-This project is released under MIT license.
+This project is released under the MIT license.
+Enjoy ;)